Employment at FAM

-- Physical requirements include ability to spend hours listening and talking; working via computer and telephone; driving frequently to meetings and events; light lifting of equipment and materials; occasional night and weekend work, long days and overnight travel.
+- Physical requirements include ability to spend hours listening and talking; working via computer and telephone; driving frequently to meetings and events; light lifting of equipment and materials, potentially up to 50 pounds; occasional night and weekend work, long days and on rare occasion overnight travel.

 - A collaborative working spirit and desire to explore ideas, test assumptions, and find solutions as a team.

 Reporting: The Community Organizer is an integral part of our growing team, and reports to the Executive Director.

 Timeline: Search will continue until a suitable candidate is found.
 Applications will start to be reviewed immediately and the position will be hired as soon as an appropriate candidate is selected.